KIT-MRT/iv2022-workshop/index.md

 ## Contributions

 See [https://2021.ieee-iv.org/workshops/](https://2021.ieee-iv.org/workshops/) for details on the workshop paper submission.
-Please get in touch with the organizers in case of any questions.
+Please get in touch with the organizers in case you have any questions.

 ## Scope and Topics